DHCross/RavenCalder_Corpus/Framework for Symbolic Interpretation 9.3.25.md

   - **MAP:** Symbolic dynamics, pressure points, and archetypal motifs mapped by Poetic Brain (Raven Calder).
   - **VOICE:** Poetic, precise diagnostic language—always mirrors, never mandates.

+- **Initial Reading Mode (Plain Voice):** First‑pass readings use a jargon‑free, everyday register.
+Start with a lived Recognition Hook, describe the Felt Field in body terms, name the repeating pattern as an “often/tends to” observation, and offer one practical next step.
+Symbolism remains in diagnostic notes.
+Controlled by `initial_reading_mode` in config.

 ---

 ### How To Use The System